 The City will encourage and facilitate residential development on larger parcels over ten acres through actions such as subdividing sites to sizes smaller than ten acres or using other site planning methods to encourage the affordability and assumptions established in the sites inventory.
 The City will proactively conduct outreach efforts on an annual basis until large higher-density sites in the inventory have been developed in order to distribute information to potential developers and provide notice of incentives to further encourage development of larger parcels.
-Outreach efforts may include, but is not limited to, one-on-one meetings with developers and property owners, as well as maintaining and advertising an inventory of large sites appropriate for residential development and informational materials on available incentives.
+Additionally, by June 2025 the City will work with area project developers to identify any regulatory incentives that can be expanded to encourage the development of these sites for affordable housing and will implement any feasible regulatory incentives within six months.
+Outreach efforts may include, but are not limited to, one-on-one meetings with developers and property owners, as well as maintaining and advertising an inventory of large sites appropriate for residential development and informational materials on available incentives.
 The City will formally approach the owner of Site 2 to divide the parcel along zoning lines and will continue to work with the owner of Site 3 on completing a lot line adjustment.
+The City will track progress of development on these sites annually throughout the planning period and contact property owners and developers as needed to identify any barriers to the development to affordable housing on these sites and assist developers with technical assistance as needed, including, but not limited to, supporting funding applications.
 The City is committed to applying priority project processing and deferral of development impact or permit fees for proposals on large sites that provide low-income, special needs, and/or farmworker housing on these sites.
 City staff will continue to work with affordable housing builders that have built projects within the City and keep them apprised of available properties for development.
 City staff will continue to be in direct communication with owners of available properties for development.